pactus-project/pactus.org/docs/learn/transaction/stamping.md

 ![Stamped transaction](../../assets/images/zarb_stamped_transaction.png)

-In Zarb stamp are defined as first 4 bytes of block ID.
+In Zarb stamps are defined as first 4 bytes of block ID.

 ## Consequences